microsoft/AppSource/Microsoft Hosted Test Drive/Configure-CloudPartner-Portal-Microsoft-Hosted-TestDrive-For-Customer-Engagement.md

-# Configure Microsoft Hosted Test Drive in Cloud Partner Portal
+# Configure Microsoft Hosted Test Drive for Customer Engagement in Cloud Partner Portal

 1. Login to Cloud Partner Portal: https://cloudpartner.azure.com
 2. If you are not able to access the above link, you need to submit a request [here](https://appsource.microsoft.com/en-us/partners/list-an-app) to publish your application.
 Once we review the request, you will be granted access to start the publish process.